jtv/libpqxx/include/pqxx/doc/datatypes.md

 Specialise `type_name`
 ----------------------

-When errors happen during conversion, libpqxx will compose error messages for the user.
-Sometimes these will include the name of the type that's being converted.
+When errors happen during conversion, libpqxx will an compose error message for the user.
+Sometimes this message will mentio the name of the type that's being converted.

+By default, this will probably work fine on some compilers, or the name may come out a little strange on other compilers, but some may make it harder to recognise.
+So it can help to define a name yourself.

-To tell libpqxx the name of each type, there's a template variable called `pqxx::type_name`.
-For any given type `T`, it should have a specialisation that provides that `T`'s human-readable name:
+To tell libpqxx the name of a given type `T`, there's a template variable called `pqxx::type_name<T>`.
+It should contain `T`'s human-readable name:

 ```cxx
     // T is your type.